Raid Boss Overview – Tapu Bulu

 Ultra League

-- Beats many Water and Ground Pokémon
+- Strong against Water and Ground cores

-- Fairy typing threatens Dragons and Fighters
+- Fairy typing pressures Dragons and Fighters

-- Good shield pressure
+- Reliable shield pressure from Nature’s Madness

-Strong Matchups
+Strong matchups:

 - Swampert